GallowayLabMIT/protocols/docs/protocols/in_vitro_transcription/mRNA_synthesis.rst

 ==========================================================

 .. note::
-  You should get about 1 µg (100 ng/µL, 10 µL) of IVT template using this method which is good for 3 IVT reactions (if 100ng/96-well, this should give modRNA for ~18 plates)
+  You should get about 1 µg (100 ng/µL, 10 µL) of IVT template using this method which is good for 3 IVT reactions (each IVT gives ~50-60 µg so at 100ng/96-well, this should give modRNA for ~15-18 plates)

 1. Assemble